 You are a very important part of the health care team.
 Together with the help of the team, asthma can be controlled.

 Together with the help of the team, asthma can be controlled.

 The lungs are made up of many tiny tubes.
 These tubes are called bronchioles.
 The bronchioles carry air in and out of the lungs.
 In a normal airway, air moves freely through the bronchioles and breathing is easy.

-When an asthma attack happens, three things change in the airways that make it hard to breathe:
+When asthma is not under good control, three things change in the airways that make it hard to breathe:

 - The airways become swollen.
 The walls thicken and make the airways smaller.